Redeem Now Ends in:

 • In music, you start with a foundational progression and refine it through small adjustments to achieve the perfect sound.

-• Later in this course, I’ll teach you how to fine-tune these 7 key chords to shape your sound and communicate your emotions more effectively.
+• Later in this course, I’ll teach you how to fine-tune these 7 diatonic chords to shape your sound and communicate your emotions more effectively.

 Test